Overview

 Security Notes:

-- Generate keys on the device that will use them (avoid network transfer of private keys)
+- Generate keys on the device that will use them (never transfer private keys over the network).

-- Never commit private keys to version control
+- Never commit private keys to git, backups, or any version control.

 - Generate new keys on client first